Volume

 Integrated Genetic Algorithm and Back-Propagation Neural Network Approach for Fault Detection and Prediction in the Tennessee Eastman Process

 Qi Ji; Azura Che Soh; Ribhan Zafira Abdul Rahman; Raja Kamil Raja Ahmad; Siti Anom Ahmad.
 2023.
-Transactions on Science and Technology, 10(4), 181 - 187.

-Abstract The current era emphasizes the application of intelligent algorithms for automating industrial processes.
+The current era emphasizes the application of intelligent algorithms for automating industrial processes.
 Among these, fault detection and prediction take precedence.
 This research introduces fault detection method that combine the genetic algorithm with back-propagation neural networks (GA-BPNN).
 The integration of these two methods, GA-BPNN, enhances their effectiveness.
 GA-BPNN effectively addresses the challenges of poor convergence in traditional genetic algorithms (GAs) and the difficulty of accurately defining parameters in back-propagation neural networks (BPNNs).
 In this approach, BPNN serves as the foundational framework, while GA dynamically optimizes various parameters within the BPNN.
 The proposed method GA-BPNN exhibits excellent parameter self-regulation ability and can adapt to various training conditions.
 This optimization process enhances precision and speed, making GA-BPNN a powerful and efficient solution.
 The Tennessee Eastman (TE) chemical process is employed as the simulated domain to validate the efficacy and superiority of the GA-BPNN approach in process control.
 The simulation results indicate that the GA-BPNN method outperforms the traditional BPNN.
 Additionally, the proposed method demonstrates excellent self-regulation ability, automatically optimizing parameters, and ensuring outstanding adaptability and learning ability in various situations.

 View article